osxi/butler-api/README.md

 ## Configuration

 Environment config is set in the application.yml file.
 It is not committed to this repo.
-You will need to get it from someone.
+You will need to get it from someone at Poetic.

 ## Database initialization